smc765/py-vision-assistant/README.md

 # PyVision Assistant

-PyVision Assistant is a customizable AI screenshot tool that enables intelligent text extraction and anaylisis of images through the use of user-defined prompts
+PyVision Assistant is a customizable AI screenshot tool that enables intelligent text extraction and anaylisis of images through the use of user-defined prompts.

 ## Setup
     pip install -r requirements.txt